jlc0512/Utilizing-E-Commerce-Reviews-to-Predict-Comment-Sentiments/README.md

 Author: Jillian Clark

 ## Overview
-For the purpose of this project, I am a Data Scientist contractor working with different Women's Fashion Brands, such as Zara and H&M. This project aims to create a generalizable classification model to identify customer comments as having negative or positive sentiment.
+In this project, I am a Data Scientist contractor working with different Women's Fashion Brands, such as Zara and H&M, to classify comments as negative or positive.
+This project aims to create a generalizable classification model that can be fed comments from any platform, such as Twitter, Instagram, or blogs.
 For demonstration purposes, I will utilize my model to classify tweets as positive or negative so the customer service teams can respond appropriately, such as responding to customer concerns in negative tweets and retweeting positive tweets.
-The model can be expanded to classify comments on Instagram, message boards, fashion blogs, etc.

 ## Business Problem
 Natural language processing (NLP) has proved to be a highly effective technology for companies to save time and money while optimizing business processes.
-One of the major benefits of natural language processing for businesses is the ability to process massive volumes of text across varioius outlets, such as social media platforms, blogs, comments, and so on.
-By utilizing a machine learning model to classify text as positive or negative, businesses can send the comments to the appropriate teams, such as Quality Assurance for negatively sentimented comments or Marketing for positively sentimented comments.
+One of the major benefits of natural language processing for businesses is the ability to process massive volumes of text across various outlets, such as social media platforms, blogs, comments, and so on.
+By utilizing a machine learning model to classify text as positive or negative, businesses can send the comments to the appropriate teams, such as Quality Assurance for negative comments or Marketing for positive comments.
 Generalizability is important with the constant evolution of technology, social media, and how users choose to interact with products and brands.
-While one brand may receive lots of tweeets, another brand may be discussed more in the comments of their Instagram posts.
+While one brand may receive lots of tweets, another brand may be discussed more in the comments of their Instagram posts.

 ### Use Cases
 Positive Comments